bcbrian/move-it-challenge/README.md

 ## User Stories

-Given I am playing the game for the first time
+Given I am playing
-When I loose
-Then I should see my name as the high score name

-Given I am coming back to play at a later day
-When I look to the bottom of the screen
+When I lose
-Then I see my previous high score and name
+Then my score and name are added to the top x high scores

-Given I just lost
-When my score is lower than the previos one
-Then it should not replace the score and name

-Given I just lost
-When my score is higher or equal than the previos one Then it should replace the score and name
+Note: you can choose what x is but it bust be higher than 2.
+So a min of top 3.